• Skip to primary navigation

 Instructions

-• Add the whiskey, sweet vermouth, and pomegranate molasses to your shaker or glass.
-Shake or stir well to combine.
-Either pour over an ice cube or add an ice cube.
+• Add the whiskey, sweet vermouth, and pomegranate molasses to your shaker or mixing glass.
+Stir well to combine.
+Strain over an ice cube (in a rocks glass), or strain into a martini glass or coupe (straight up).

 • Add a few drops of bitters and garnish with an orange twist or slice as desired.
 Cheers!